Wuwime/canaIdeals-orientation-retake-exam/README.md

 - Passed distance will be added to the climber's altitude
   - if climber reaches the top, check whether he/she is the first one to make it and store current date (on the mountain) if that is the case
   - this altitude cannot be set higher than mountain's height (our climbers are basically stuck on the top :))
+- There is a small chance the climber will fail and climbers get injured.
+In that case, his altitude will stay the same and he/she will become injured.
+  - Chance of injury is equal to mountain's level * 10 and it cannot go above 70%
+  - Level of mountain is computed from height as described above.
+    - eg: chance on level 3 mountain is 30%, and 70% on level 8 mountain
 - Redirect user back to mainpage afterwards

 ### POST `/climbers/{id}/rescue/`